ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/add-sphinx-extensions.rst

 ---------------------------

 As you can see, PyAnsys projects add many extensions to their :file:`conf.py` files and documentation requirements.
-Here are some additional extensions that you might see:
+Here are some other native and non-native extensions that you might see:

 - ``sphinx.ext.coverage``
 - ``sphinx.ext.doctest``